jinx19/DCGAN-EMG-Dataset/README.md

 # DCGAN for Generating Artificial EMG Dataset

-This project aims to develop a Deep Convolutional Generative Adversarial Network (DCGAN) to generate an artificial EMG dataset using the available dataset cited below.
-The number of instances and number of attributes of the dataset is 3000 and 2500 respectively.
-Two different databases are included in the folder, one with 5 healthy subjects (two males and three females) of similar age approximately (20 to 22-year-old) performing six grasps 30 times each, while the other database provided the data of 1 healthy subject(male,22-year-old) performing the six grasps for 100 times each for 3 consecutive days.
-The movements or the hand grasps that were asked to perform by subjects are Spherical, Tip, Palmar, Lateral, Cylindrical, and Hook.
-Dataset-1 is only used here.
+This project aims to develop a Deep Convolutional Generative Adversarial Network (DCGAN) to generate an artificial EMG (Electromyography) dataset using an available dataset cited below.
+The dataset consists of 3000 instances with 2500 attributes.
+It includes two databases: one with 5 healthy subjects performing six grasps 30 times each, and the other with data from 1 healthy subject performing the same grasps 100 times each for three consecutive days.
+This ReadMe focuses on the use of Dataset-1.

 ## Overview

-The DCGAN will be used to generate artificial EMG signals by using a pre-existing dataset.
+The goal of this project is to use a DCGAN to generate artificial EMG signals based on a pre-existing dataset.
 The dataset contains EMG signals from five different subjects using two channels.
-All the activities are repeated 30 times each.
-A large "data" array is created by concatenating all the EMG signals of different actvities.
+Each activity is repeated 30 times.
+A consolidated "data" array is created by concatenating EMG signals from various activities.

 ## Requirements